-Many people are aware that heavy alcohol use can cause health problems such as cirrhosis of the liver, hepatitis, high blood pressure, heart disease and stroke, but many are not aware that alcohol can also increase your risk of developing cancer.
-Alcohol use has been linked to an increased risk of several types of cancer, including cancers of the mouth, throat (pharynx), voice box (larynx), esophagus (swallowing tube), liver, breast (in women), colon and rectum.
-The risk for each of these cancers increases with the amount of alcohol consumed over time, regardless of the type of drink; beer, wine, or liquor (distilled spirits).
+Heavy alcohol use can cause health problems such as cirrhosis of the liver, hepatitis, high blood pressure, heart disease, and stroke.
+Alcohol can also increase your risk of cancer.
+Alcohol use has been linked to an increased risk of cancer of the mouth, throat (pharynx), voice box (larynx), esophagus (swallowing tube), liver, breast (in women), colon, and rectum.
+The risk for each of these cancers increases with the amount of alcohol you drink over time.
+The type of alcohol, whether it is beer, wine, or liquor (distilled spirits), does not matter.

-Those who also smoke cigarettes, or use other tobacco products, in combination with alcohol, are at an even higher risk, particularly for cancers of the mouth, throat, voice box, and esophagus.
-The two work together to cause more damage than either does on it’s own.
+Smoking cigarettes or using other tobacco products along with alcohol puts you at an even higher risk of cancers of the mouth, throat, voice box, and esophagus.
+Doing both causes more damage than either does on its own.

-If you are a moderate to heavy drinker, you can decrease your risk of cancers associated with alcohol by significantly cutting down alcohol use or stopping all together.
-It may be difficult at first to deal with alcohol withdraw symptoms and may be even harder to stop drinking entirely, but it is worth it to reap the benefits of improving your heath.
-After 15-20 years of being alcohol free, your risk of developing esophageal or head and neck cancer does decrease.
-You should talk to and get help from your healthcare provider if you have decided to quit drinking in order to better manage the symptoms of withdrawal, particularly if you are a heavy drinker.
+If you are a moderate to heavy drinker, you can decrease your risk of cancers by cutting down alcohol use or stopping.
+It can be hard at first to deal with alcohol withdrawal symptoms and may be even harder to stop drinking entirely, but it will improve your health.
+Your provider can help you with a plan to manage the symptoms of withdrawal, especially if you are a heavy drinker.
+After 15-20 years of being alcohol-free, your risk of esophageal or head and neck cancer decreases.

-There are reports that low to moderate alcohol consumption (1- 2 drinks per day for a man, 1 drink per day for a woman) may lower one's risk of heart and cardiovascular disease.
-The potential benefits of low-moderate alcohol consumption should be weighed against other possible health risks for each individual person.
-If you have questions about the safety of your level of alcohol intake, talk to your healthcare provider.
-Under any circumstances, heavy alcohol use contributes to cancer risk as well as many other health issues, and should be avoided.
+There are reports that drinking a low to moderate amount of alcohol (1- 2 drinks per day for a man, 1 drink per day for a woman) may lower one's risk of heart and cardiovascular disease.
+The possible benefits of drinking a low-moderate amount of alcohol should be weighed against other possible health risks for each person.
+If you have questions about your level of alcohol intake, talk to your healthcare provider.
+Heavy alcohol use leads to cancer risk as well as many other health issues and should be avoided.

 - The American Cancer Society: Alcohol Use and Cancer